2023 Clinic Mitigations and Protocols

 Classes will take place outdoors, as much as possible.
 This is typical of our clinics.
 SW staff has carefully accounted for years now for elements like sun, heat, rain, wind, and other outdoor conditions and the necessary modifications for student wellness, growth, learning, and enjoyment.
 Some typical “indoor classes” will be moved outside, while other indoor classes will remain, following capacity guidelines in place.
 Should adverse weather arise, large indoor facilities (gymnasiums, fieldhouse, lecture halls) are secured for use.

 Structured evening activities will take place outdoors, and indoors.
-Indoor activities require those in attendance to be masked.

 Participants are encouraged to opt into receiving printed materials digitally (schedules, handouts, etc).
 Also, participants are asked to subscribe to our Remind service for announcements regarding time or location changes, to avoid mass groups gathering to hear or waiting to move.
 This Remind service works on any cellular or wifi enabled device.
 It is only open to one-way communication from the clinic director to all.
 Join details are announced at the opening session.

 Participants feeling ill will be monitored by our staff, but will be asked to quarantine in their room.
 Temperature and symptoms will be monitored.
 For any illness that is not fleeting (temporary headache, allergy, etc.), the participant will remain quarantined, and the parent will be called to pick up the participant (or dismiss in writing if they drove themselves).
 SW will share any and all symptoms and recorded information with the parent, as requested.
+Any roommate of a participant who becomes ill will be issued a new room.

 SW may modify COVID-19 related procedures at its clinics.
 SW works closely with EIU, the Coles County Health Department, and the Illinois Department of Public Health to ensure best practices are being implemented and followed for the safety of all participants, staff, and the larger surrounding communities.
 Attendance at SW Clinics means that you accept the current and updated COVID-19 related restrictions and procedures.
 SW reserves the right to dismiss any participant who cannot abide by these guidelines and subsequent modifications, or refuses to do so.